marcomatteo/mqtt-kura-utils/README.md

 1) Install Miniconda from the [online documentation](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).

-2) Create the mqtt environment:
+2) Create the mqtt environment from a `linux-64` only machine:
     `$ conda create --name mqtt --file requirements.txt`

+    Or from a generic machine with:
+    `$ conda env create -f conda_mqtt_env.yml`

 ## MQTT credentials